AUOTAM homeAUOTAM

 Most AUOTAM pilots land between $10,000 and $16,000 and are complete within 6–8 weeks.
 The outcome of the pilot determines whether a full build makes sense — and what that full build should look like.

-If you are evaluating AI vendors and want to understand what a correctly scoped pilot would look like for your workflow, book a 30-minute review at auotam.com/book.
-We will map the bottleneck, define the scope, and give you a fixed price before any commitment.
+If you want a fixed-price scope for your specific workflow, AUOTAM offers a free 30-minute workflow review.
+We map your highest-volume bottleneck, define the pilot scope, and give you a fixed price before any commitment.
+Book at https://auotam.com/book.

-This pattern is central to AUOTAM's AI agents practice, especially for teams in teams evaluating production AI pilots.
+This pattern is central to workflow systems for production AI pilots, especially for teams in intake and review workflow systems.

-For deeper context, compare this with the direct AI agent cost answer and the full custom AI agent cost breakdown.
+For deeper context, compare this with the canonical custom AI agent cost breakdown and application processing system cost planning ranges.

 Related case study: human-in-the-loop AI for regulated workflows.